meet the cnx23 staff

 Visual Technician

-Kristen began her marching arts career at Firestone High School in Akron, Ohio and went on to march as a visual performer for Matrix for three seasons.
-Additionally, she has taught several high school color guard and percussion programs throughout Ohio and in 2020, relocated to Dayton, Ohio, where she is the assistant color guard director at Kettering Fairmont High School.
+Kristen Mitzel is an Akron, Ohio native and marched as a visual performer for Matrix Performing Arts in 2014, 2015, and 2016.
+Additionally, she has taught several high school color guard and percussion programs throughout Ohio and in 2020, relocated to Dayton, Ohio, where she is currently the assistant color guard director at Kettering Fairmont High School.

-Kristen is currently pursuing two master’s degrees in school counseling and clinical mental health counseling at Wright State University.
-She is serving as a counseling intern, a graduate assistant for the WSU teacher education department, and also works with her certified therapy dog, Eli, to bring emotional support assistance and education to local area schools.
+In 2023, Kristen graduated from Wright State University with two master’s degrees in school counseling and clinical mental health counseling.
+She is currently serving as a school-based mental health therapist at Beavercreek High School and also works with her certified therapy dog, Eli, to bring emotional support assistance and education to local area schools.
+Kristen is also the Director of Operations for the Psi Alpha International Honor Society for High School Psychology.

 Eric Zielsdorf